E-ISSN 2218-6050 | ISSN 2226-4485

 A rare case report of extensive mandibular osteoma corrected by unilateral mandibulectomy: Cytological, radiological, and pathological investigation

-Amirhossein Alizadeh Tabarestani, Masoud Nemati nejad, Mohammad Amin Minaie, Sonia Sahvieh, Reza Nikzad.
+Amirhossein Alizadeh Tabarestani, Masoud Nemati Nejad, Mohammad Amin Minaie, Sonia Sahvieh, Reza Nikzad.

 Abstract